remotemobprogramming/mob/README.md

   break <minutes>    start a <minutes> break timer

 Get more information:
-  status             show the status of the current mob session config             show all configuration options version            show the version of mob help               show help
+  status             show the status of the current session fetch              fetch remote state branch             show remote wip branches config             show all configuration options version            show the version help               show help

 Other
   moo                moo!

 Add --debug to any option to enable verbose logging